lewisnkwo/personal-site/app/tutorials/003-the-usages-of-react-hooks-2.md

 }, []);
 ```

-#### An infinite ♾️
+#### An infinite loop

 If you have an ESLint extension enabled in your IDE, you'll probably see this warning:

 ![image](https://lewisnkwosite-assets.s3.eu-west-2.amazonaws.com/images/useEffectESLint.png)

 It's telling us to add `getLotteryPlayers` & `maxPlayers` as dependencies into the dependency array.
-By adding `getLotteryPlayers` or the fetch as a dependency, we can actually get into infinite loop territory because we are updating the state once the fetch is finished.
+But by adding `getLotteryPlayers` or the fetch as a dependency, we can actually get into infinite loop territory because we are updating the state once the fetch is finished.
 The state update causes the component to re-render, which in-turn, causes the `useEffect` to run again & again 😱

 Here is the warning I received when I did this:

 ![image](https://lewisnkwosite-assets.s3.eu-west-2.amazonaws.com/images/useEffectDependencyWarning.png)

-We could ignore this by adding something like `eslint-disable-next-line react-hooks/exhaustive-deps` for the dependency line, but what if React provided us with a better way to help avoid the inevitable performance issue?
+We could ignore this by adding something like `eslint-disable-next-line react-hooks/exhaustive-deps` for the dependency line, but what if React provided us with a better way to help avoid the inevitable performance issue that would occur?
 This is where `useCallback` could come in.
 Let's wrap our `fetch` in `getLotteryPlayers` with it:

 ```tsx
 const getLotteryPlayers = useCallback(